arohner/datomic-compound-index/README.md

 ```

 Under the covers, partial searches work by creating a partial
-index-key (i.e. a string shorter than the 'full' key), and then doing
+index-key (i.e. a byte-array shorter than the 'full' key), and then
-a substring match on values stored in the DB.
+matching on values stored in the DB.
 Datomic indices are used
 (d/seek-datoms, and d/index-range, respectively), so these are
 efficient.

 # Limitations

+- DCI stores attributes as *fixed width*.
+This is 8 bytes for longs, and 255 bytes for strings.
+Since String storage is expensive, it's recommended that you intern strings in another entity, and store the DBId instead, when possible.
 - index-key does not automatically update the compound index attribute when any of 'source' attributes change.
 - Using d/q with a partial index-key won't work because d/q doesn't support substring matches.
 - keys are sorted & searched via string representation, lexographically.